munificent/craftinginterpreters/book/strings.md

 <aside name="factored">

-I admit there are a ton of helper functions and macros to wade through here.
-I try to keep the code minimal and nicely factored, but that leads to a scattering of tiny functions.
-They will pay off in later chapters when we reuse them for other object types.
+I admit there is a sea of helper functions and macros to wade through.
+I try to keep the code nicely factored, but that leads to a scattering of tiny functions.
+They will pay off in later chapters when we reuse them.

 </aside>